 Effective content types include comparison charts, testimonials from customers, product demonstration videos, and comprehensive product guides.
 Additionally, businesses can utilize retargeted advertising to re-engage potential customers who may have previously shown interest but did not convert.

-How to do Content Marketing?
+Step by Step Guide to Content Marketing?

 1. Know Your Audience